alephcloud/hs-configuration-tools/README.md

 The operators assume that lenses for the configuration record types are provided.

-An complete usage example can be found in the file @example/Example.hs@ of the cabal package.
+An complete usage example can be found in the file `example/Example.hs` of the cabal package.

 Usage Example
 -------------

+Remark: there are non-unicode equivalents available in `Configuration.Utils` for the UTF-8 operators.

+We start with some language extensions and imports.

 ~~~{.haskell}
 {-# LANGUAGE UnicodeSyntax #-}